terra-money/classic-core/docs/concepts/validator/validator-faq.md

 Each member of a validator's staking pool earns different types of revenue:

-* **Block provisions:** Native tokens of applications run by validators (e.g. Atoms on the Cosmos Hub) are inflated to produce block provisions.
-These provisions exist to incentivize Atom holders to bond their stake, as non-bonded Atom will be diluted over time.
+* **Block provisions:** Native tokens of applications run by validators (e.g. Luna on the Terra Network) are inflated to produce block provisions.
+These provisions exist to incentivize Luna holders to bond their stake, as non-bonded Luna will be diluted over time.
 * **Block rewards:** For the Ethermint zone, block rewards are paid in Photons.
 Initial distribution of Photons will be hard spooned from Ethereum.
 This means Photons will be emitted 1:1 to Ether.
-* **Transaction fees:** The Cosmos Hub maintains a whitelist of token that are accepted as fee payment.
+* **Transaction fees:** The Terra Network maintains a whitelist of token that are accepted as fee payment.

 This total revenue is divided among validators' staking pools according to each validator's weight.
 Then, within each validator's staking pool the revenue is divided among delegators in proportion to each delegator's stake.
 Note that a commission on delegators' revenue is applied by the validator before it is distributed.